stennety/mywebsite/_posts/2021-2-2-tom-brady-data-system.md

 Here are my thoughts: (order and importance tbd)

-1) **Robustness/fault tolerance** – the ability of your data system to provide the right information in the face of the challenges involved with using, maintaining & growing your service.
+1) **Robustness/fault tolerance** – the ability to provide the right information in the face of the challenges involved with using, maintaining & growing your service.

 2) **Low latency** – the ability to provide the right information when you need it.

 3) **Scalable** – the ability to maintain performance in the face of increasing data or load by adding resources to the system.

-4) **Generalised** – the ability of your data system to satisfy a range of use cases.
+4) **Generalised** – the ability to satisfy a range of use cases.

 5) **Extensible** – the ability to allow functionality to be added with minimal development cost.